iluvjava/Maths/Notebook 2.0/AMATH 581 (Scientific Computing)/Runge Kutta.md

 > $$y_{n + 1} = y_n + \frac{h}{2} f(t, y_n) + \frac{h}{2} f(t + h, y_n + hf(t, y_n)) + \mathcal{O}(h^3)$$
 > RK(2)

+It has other names: Heun's Method, improved euler method.
+It's also the leap frog method, where the term $y_n + hf(t, y_n)$ can be viewed as a forward prediction for the trapzoid rule (Predictor corrector method).

 ### **5th Degree Runge Kutta**

-The 5tht degree Runge Kutta involves a lot of evaluations on the both the spatial dimension and the time dimension.
+The 5th degree Runge Kutta involves a lot of evaluations on the both the spatial dimension and the time dimension.

 > $$y_{n + 1} = y_n + \frac{h}{6}(f_1 + 2f_2 + 2f_3 + f_4) + \mathcal{O}(h^5)$$
 > RK(4)